 Is An Attorney Needed to Prepare the Agreement?

 While you are not legally required to use an attorney when preparing a separation agreement, it’s highly recommended that each spouse be represented by an attorney when preparing a separation agreement.
 In order to protect the rights of each spouse, a lawyer can look over the agreement to ensure custody arrangements, child support payments, and property division terms are fair to all parties.

 What Happens When a Settlement is Reached?

 If at all possible, reaching an agreement prior to going to court is far more beneficial to everyone involved.
 If this occurs, the agreement can be drawn up by an attorney or even a mediator.
 However, once the agreement is drawn up and signed by both spouses, it becomes a binding agreement just like any contract.
 In addition, once the agreement is reached, it becomes part of the final divorce decree, making it a binding court order.
 If either spouse chooses to violate the terms of the agreement later on, they could find themselves in contempt of court.

 Are You Required to Sign the Agreement?

-As with any legal document, if there is something about it you are not comfortable with, it’s best to not sign it until it’s been changed to your liking.
+As with any legal document, if there is something about it you are not comfortable with, it’s to not sign it until it’s been changed to your liking.
 With any divorce, no spouse can be forced to settle until they are ready.
 However, while some spouses may choose to drag out the proceedings, that can also backfire.
 By not negotiating in good faith, the other spouse can choose to pull out of the proceedings and let the court settle everything.
-Rather than let this happen, it’s best to complete the agreement and be willing to compromise now and then.
+Rather than let this happen, it’s to complete the agreement and be willing to compromise now and then.